dis2/go-dilithium/README.md

 This is a Go port of https://github.com/pq-crystals/dilithium

-The algorithm is only a NIST submitted **pharse 1 candidate** - and not standardized.
+The algorithm is only a NIST submitted **phase 1 candidate** - and not standardized.
 It's not recommended to use Dilithium in production, with the possible exception of attaching it as accompanying signature to a classic scheme, such as Ed25519.